laravel/docs/lifecycle.md

 <a name="lifecycle-overview"></a>
 ## Lifecycle Overview

+There are two entry points to your application. `http` which come via your web server, and `console` which come via the `artisan` command.

+<a name="http-lifecycle"></a>
-### First Things
+### HTTP Lifecycle

-The entry point for all requests to a Laravel application is the `public/index.php` file.
-All requests are directed to this file by your web server (Apache / Nginx) configuration.
+The entry point for all HTTP requests to a Laravel application is the `public/index.php` file.
+HTTP requests are directed to this file by your web server (Apache / Nginx) configuration.
 The `index.php` file doesn't contain much code.
 Rather, it is a starting point for loading the rest of the framework.

 The `index.php` file loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from `bootstrap/app.php` script.
 The first action taken by Laravel itself is to create an instance of the application / [service container](/docs/{{version}}/container).

-### HTTP / Console Kernels

-Next, the incoming request is sent to either the HTTP kernel or the console kernel, depending on the type of request that is entering the application.
-These two kernels serve as the central location that all requests flow through.
-For now, let's just focus on the HTTP kernel, which is located in `app/Http/Kernel.php`.
+Next, the incoming request is sent to the HTTP kernel located at `app/Http/Kernel.php`.

 The HTTP kernel extends the `Illuminate\Foundation\Http\Kernel` class, which defines an array of `bootstrappers` that will be run before the request is executed.
 These bootstrappers configure error handling, configure logging, [detect the application environment](/docs/{{version}}/configuration#environment-configuration), and perform other tasks that need to be done before the request is actually handled.

 The HTTP kernel also defines a list of HTTP [middleware](/docs/{{version}}/middleware) that all requests must pass through before being handled by the application.
 These middleware handle reading and writing the [HTTP session](/docs/{{version}}/session), determining if the application is in maintenance mode, [verifying the CSRF token](/docs/{{version}}/csrf), and more.

 The method signature for the HTTP kernel's `handle` method is quite simple: receive a `Request` and return a `Response`.
 Think of the Kernel as being a big black box that represents your entire application.
 Feed it HTTP requests and it will return HTTP responses.

+<a name="console-lifecycle"></a>
+### Console Lifecylce

+Every time you run `php artisan` you are starting a console request to the Laravel application.

+The `artisan` file loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from `bootstrap/app.php` script.
+The first action taken by Laravel itself is to create an instance of the application / [service container](/docs/{{version}}/container).

+Next, the incoming request is sent to the Console kernel located at `app/Console/Kernel.php`.

+The Console kernel extends the `Illuminate\Foundation\Console\Kernel` class, which defines an array of `bootstrappers` that will be run before the request is executed.
+These bootstrappers configure error handling, configure logging, [detect the application environment](/docs/{{version}}/configuration#environment-configuration), and perform other tasks that need to be done before the request is actually handled.

+Artian will then attempt to match your request to a [registered command](/docs/{{version}}/artisan), and `run()` that command.

 #### Service Providers